What is the Senate filibuster? And why the calls to change it?

 One option to do so is called "going nuclear" -- when senators override an existing rule, such as the number of votes needed to end debate.
 This is usually done by lowering the threshold needed to end a filibuster to 50 votes.

-In 2012, then-Senate Majority Leader Harry Reid, D-Nev., carved out an exception to lower the threshold to a simple 51 votes to confirm then-President Barack Obama's judicial nominees.
+In 2012, then-Senate Majority Leader Harry Reid, D-Nev., carved out an exception to lower the threshold to a simple majority 51 votes to confirm then-President Barack Obama's judicial nominees.
+(It could be less than 51 if 100 aren’t present to vote.)

 A few years later, in 2017, then-Senate Majority Leader Mitch McConnell, R-Ky., eliminated the filibuster for Supreme Court nominees, clearing the way for then-President Donald Trump's first nominee to be confirmed.